nagasudhirpulla/taming_python/blog/skills/apache_setup.md

 ## Configure HTTPS redirection
 * HTTPS redirection is redirecting the traffic on HTTP to HTTPS
-* To acheive HTTPS redirection,
+* To acheive HTTPS redirection, a virtual host over HTTP and HTTPS
+* The virtual host for HTTP (port 80) will just redirect all the requests to HTTPS virtual host

 ```bash
 <VirtualHost *:80>